 Instead, I've found that you can copy the Word page and paste onto Amaya, which strips all the junk code to essentials, when you look on the Amaya source page.
 This minimises the preparation still to make for the required e-book format

 I made sure I wasn't using any of the prohibited html code for e-books.
-You can find what that is on the Smashwords or the Kindle Direct Publishing help pages, along with most else you need to know.
+You can find what that is on the Kindle Direct Publishing help pages, along with most else you need to know.

 E-books allow the <blockquote> html instruction.
 But I found that the e-book validator, ePubCheck, seemed particular about how I used it.
 So, I found it easier just to leave out blockquotes.
 And I don't think my format looked any the worse for that.